fsprojects/FSharp.Formatting/README.md

 The FSharp.Formatting package includes libraries and tools for processing F# script files, markdown and components for documentation generation.
 The primary tool is "fsdocs".

-The `FSharp.Formatting.ApiDocs` library can also be used programmatically to generate and traverse API documentation.
-`ApiDocMember.Parameters` returns `ApiDocParameter list` and `ApiDocMember.ReturnInfo` returns `ApiDocReturnInfo` —
-named record types that can be passed to your own functions across assembly boundaries.

 See https://fsprojects.github.io/FSharp.Formatting/

 ## Development

     dotnet fsi build.fsx

 Once built, you can run the command-line tool to self-build the docs for this directory using